kevinfiol/kevinfiol.github.io/content/blog/2026-01-01-2025-retrospective.md

 * **Joined a run club and ran a 10K**.
 In early 2025, my wife found a local run club that meets at a park within walking distance of our house.
 The short walk made it hard to cheat going, so we began attending regularly to run 5Ks on each meet.
 After a few runs, I started to get addicted, and now I am a happy participant.
 I also enjoy the community that has formed around the club.
 In November, some club members informed us of a 10K, and after training for a couple of weeks, my wife and I successfully ran [our first 10K](https://mas.to/@kevinf/115574883843580588).

 * **Scored some retro goodies from Japan**.
-This is less something I did and more received -- but my father traveled to Japan this year, and brought several of my favorite games he found in bargain bins at thrift shops.
+This is less something I did and more received -- but my father traveled to Japan this year, and brought several of my favorite games he found in bargain bins at used book shops.
 [This made me feel like a kid again](https://mas.to/@kevinf/115595435011705701).

 * **Laid new pavers in the backyard**.
 As part of our ongoing project to revitalize our backyard, we found a contractor through a family friend who helped remove a large slab of concrete where an old extension to the house used to stand.
 We replaced it using a combination of reused pavers and newly bought ones.
 While we were not completely happy with the job, it came at a significant discount, and overall, it's a major improvement.